RESPONSIBILITIES OF PRINCIPAL INVESTIGATORS (PIs)

 Other responsibilities are summarized in the Section IV-B-7 of the NIH Guidelines.

 (2) Submit IBC Annual Update Form each year to keep the protocol active.
-Exempt research
+Incorporate

 (3) If you move your room, need protocol modifications, or start a new project, your original protocol will not cover your research.
 Please submit either IBC Initial Review Form or Annual Update Form depending on your case.